LSUA Privacy of Student Records

 Students’ overall grade point averages may be released to honorary organizations only when they are to be used in determining eligibility for membership.

-LSUA also maintains a global email-address list via Microsoft Outlook.
-Students who wish to add their physical addresses and their phone numbers to this directory can do so by logging on at My.LSUA and then clicking on the Update User Info link.
+LSUA also maintains a global email address list via Microsoft Outlook.
+Students who wish to add their physical addresses and phone numbers to this directory can do so by logging on at My.LSUA and then click on the Update User Info link.

 The name and address of the office that administers FERPA is provided below: